 Combining the slow-roll background equations and the definitions of the slow-roll parameters, we have

 where the potential slow-roll parameters are defined as

 The power spectrum for the curvature perturbation is

-If the non-canonical kinetic term disappears, $G=0$, then we recover the result in standard slow-roll inflation.
-In other words, the non-canonical kinetic coupling $G$ can be used to enhance the scalar power spectrum at small scales.
+If the noncanonical kinetic term disappears, $G=0$, then we recover the result in standard slow-roll inflation.
+In other words, the noncanonical kinetic coupling $G$ can be used to enhance the scalar power spectrum at small scales.
 The scalar spectral index is